s2dd/Stratum2-Design-Document/README.md

 > ***

-> The S2Pool Component Cluster has a Coinbase Component that Proxy can use with it's connected Template Provider, to at anytime, be able go solo.
+> The S2Pool Component Cluster has a Coinbase Component that S2Proxy can use with it's connected Template Provider, to at anytime, be able go solo.

 > ***